Khuram023514/khuram_cv/index.md

 khuramcool08@gmail.com </p>
 ## OBJECTIVE
-1•	I am passionate about working, learning and honing our skills.
+<p>1•	I am passionate about working, learning and honing our skills.
 This is a Rapid Advance World leaping along technology.
-  I should be a part of this world and mark my signs.
+  I should be a part of this world and mark my signs.</p>
-2•	To be an expert in my area of work, with passion for challenges, innovation and working with people and communities.
+<p>2•	To be an expert in my area of work, with passion for challenges, innovation and working with people and communities.</p>
-3•	 Seeking a role, where I will be able to apply my skills, work experience in project management by making a difference through quality, with strict adherence in achieving the organizational goals.
+<p>3•	 Seeking a role, where I will be able to apply my skills, work experience in project management by making a difference through quality, with strict adherence in achieving the organizational goals. </p>

 ## Interests
 Public Speaking